cargo-generate/cargo-generate/guide/src/templates.md

 {% endif %}
 ```

-> :bulb: Tip: similar to `dependencies` in the `Cargo.toml` file you can also list them as one liners:
+> 💡 Tip: similar to `dependencies` in the `Cargo.toml` file you can also list them as one liners:

 ```toml
 [placeholders]
 hypervisor = { type = "string", prompt = "What hypervisor to use?", choices = ["uhyve", "qemu"], default = "qemu" }